 Signalment: 7-year-old, intact female, Flemish giant domestic rabbit (Oryctolagus cuniculus)

 History: The rabbit presented with a 1-month history of severe subcutaneous swelling, erythema, ulceration and abscess formation of the left hindlimb extending from the hock to the digits.
 A focal area of mild subcutaneous swelling was also noted on the plantar surface of the right hindlimb metatarsal area with a similar exudate on cut surface.
 The animal was housed on a wire cage outdoors with no bedding.
 Decreased borborygmi were noted on auscultation and the haircoat in the perineal region was stained with feces.
 Due to the severity of the lesions, which would require limb amputation, euthanasia was elected.

-Gross Pathology: The left metatarsal region is markedly swollen, with multifocal ulceration and fistulous tracts that extend to the plantar surface of the paw.
-On cut surface, the subcutis is effaced by multifocal abscesses containing abundant, inspissated, white to pale yellow, granular exudate extending to the periosteum of the underlying metatarsal and phalangeal bones.
+Gross Pathology: The left metatarsal region is markedly swollen, with multifocal ulceration and fistulous tracts that extend to the plantar surface of the paw (Figure 1).
+On cut surface, the subcutis is effaced by multifocal abscesses containing abundant, inspissated, white to pale yellow, granular exudate extending to the periosteum of the underlying metatarsal and phalangeal bones (Figure 2).
 The distal right metatarsal region has a 0.5 cm diameter focal abscess within the subcutis.